-While it is difficult to forecast revenue in the semiconductor industry, we are currently planning for revenue in the third quarter of fiscal 2006 to be in the range of \$675 million to \$685 million.

-We are also planning for our gross margin percentage in the third quarter to be approximately the same as the second quarter of fiscal 2006.
-Operating expenses are planned to increase by approximately 3% primarily due to increased profit sharing and commissions as sales and operating margin increase.
-Diluted EPS is planned to be in the range of \$0.38 to \$0.39 in the third quarter of fiscal 2006.
-This estimate of diluted EPS includes an approximately \$0.06 per share impact related to stock-based compensation expense, previously announced restructuring-related expense and anticipated expenses associated with our planned acquisition of certain assets of TTPCom Limited that will be recorded in the third quarter of fiscal 2006.
+While it is difficult to forecast revenue in the semiconductor industry, we are currently planning for revenue in the fourth quarter of fiscal 2006 to be approximately equal to the third quarter of fiscal 2006.
+We are also planning for our gross margin percentage in the fourth quarter to be approximately the same as the third quarter of fiscal 2006.
+Operating expenses in the fourth quarter of fiscal 2006 are planned to increase by approximately \$21.9 million compared to the third quarter of fiscal 2006, primarily due to the previously announced restructuring and acquisition-related expenses.
+Diluted EPS is planned to be in the range of \$0.33 to \$0.34 in the fourth quarter of fiscal 2006.
+This estimate of diluted EPS includes an approximately \$0.04 per share impact related to stock-based compensation expense, \$0.02 per share for previously announced restructuring-related expenses and \$0.03 per share for previously announced acquisition-related expenses.